ChetW/hello-world/README.md

 # hello-world
 My first repository
-My name is Chet Wiltshire and I am going to use GitHub for UA Space.
+My name is Chet Wiltshire and I am studying Aerospace Engineering at The University of Alabama.